Updated July 2017 with new insights and tips on mobile sales tools for dealers and distributors.

-I cringe every time someone in sales asks this question!
+I cringe every time someone in sales asks that question!

-Actually it’s not a question, it’s statement that sales does not believe in marketing’s contribution.
-It is also a sure sign that sales needs someone to blame for missing their number.
+Actually it’s not a question, it’s statement that sales does not BELIEVE in marketing’s contribution.
+The age old fight continues.

-Maybe there is also a bit of misalignment or internal chaos between marketing and sales.
+Maybe there’s just a bit of misalignment or internal chaos between marketing and sales.

 I think we all know the impact of marketing on sales performance, but sometimes it is difficult to quantify.
 Wouldn’t it be really nice if people stop asking this question all together?